croservices/cro/docs/reference/cro-ssl.md

 server.
 The `alpn` key may be passed to configure protocols available for Application Level Protocol Negotiation.

-    my $listener = Cro::SSL::Listener.new(
+    my $listener = Cro::TLS::Listener.new(
         port => 443,
         host => '127.0.0.1',
         private-key-file => 'certs-and-keys/server-key.pem',
         certificate-file => 'certs-and-keys/server-crt.pem'
     );

-This source produces `Cro::SSL::ServerConnection` objects.
+This source produces `Cro::TLS::ServerConnection` objects.

-## Cro::SSL::ServerConnection
+## Cro::TLS::ServerConnection

-The `Cro::SSL::ServerConnection` class does the `Cro::Connection` role and represents an incoming SSL connection.
-It produces `Cro::TCP::Message` objects when data is received over the network, making it easy to write transforms that can be hosted with both TCP and SSL endpoints.
+The `Cro::TLS::ServerConnection` class does the `Cro::Connection` role and represents an incoming TLS connection.
+It produces `Cro::TCP::Message` objects when data is received over the network, making it easy to write transforms that can be hosted with both TCP and TLS endpoints.

 The class also implements `Cro::Replyable`, with the replier being a sink that consumes `Cro::TCP::Message` and send them to the client.